 When I first described my Summer Panzanella Salad to Phil, he wrinkled his nose.
 Soggy bread?
 It won't be soggy, I promised.
 And you'll love it.

 Day-old—preferably stale—bread is a must for panzanella salad.
 You want a crusty loaf that can soak up the dressing, but retain some texture and chew.
+My easy no knead rustic bread is perfect for this recipe.

 I should note here that for an authentic panzanella salad, you would not toast the bread.
 But I prefer the results I get with a pre-toast, so that's how we do it in my kitchen.